Women in STEM

 Course: MSc Engineering Business Management

 Dirce has always been curious about how science and technology can drive innovation and contribute to a more sustainable future.
-A Women in STEM Scholar, she advises women wishing to apply for a STEM scholarship to do so with confidence and passion.
+A former Women in STEM Scholar, she advises women wishing to apply for a STEM scholarship to do so with confidence and passion.

 “While the journey ahead will be challenging, it is incredibly rewarding.
 So, believe in your abilities and take full advantage of the opportunities that come your way.”